-7.0 Training Requirements
+Training Requirements

 Employees who are authorized to operate aerial lifts must receive training prior to engaging in their duties, and at least every three (3) years thereafter.
 The training is to ensure that the Aerial Lift Safety Program is understood.
 The supervisor will also ensure that authorized aerial lift operators have acquired the necessary practical skills required for safe operation.
-Training is offered by Occupational Health and Safety, Rental Company and the department in possession of the lift.
-The department along with the rental company will perform an operational training with each employee to determine if operators have the knowledge, training, and skills necessary to use the aerial lift.
-Operational training will consist of a combination of general safety instruction, practical/operational training (demonstrations performed by the trainer, and practical exercises performed by the trainee), and evaluation of the operator's performance in the workplace.
+Training is offered by Environmental Health and Safety, Rental Company and the department in possession of the lift.
+The department will perform an operational training with each employee to determine if operators have the knowledge, training, and skills necessary to use the aerial lift.
+Operational training will consist of a combination of general safety instruction, practical/operational training and evaluation of the operator's performance in the workplace.
 All operational training must be conducted under close supervision.